Bhart97/CDE-project/module/part b/README.md

 [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) provides an Infrastructure-as-Code solution by provisioning and managing resources written with a JSON / YAML template.
 When a template is created and read by CloudFormation, a stack is generated which is a collection of the AWS resources managed as a single unit.
 Thus, you can modify several resources at once by modifying the stack.

 Examine ```server.json``` which provides an example template for creating EC2 instances with the given parameters.
 There are several ```TODO``` which denotes a missing value and update them with the appropriate value.
-Please refer to the CloudFormation guidelines on getting started and learning more about how format a template.
+Please refer to the CloudFormation guidelines on getting started and learning more about how to format a template.

 You will be creating multiple web servers and a control node which will be detailed in the next section.
 Update the ```server.json``` file to create the following resources below.
 Access CloudFormation from the console and upload the template to create a stack and choose all default settings.
 ```